Cray-HPE/docs-csm/operations/iscsi_sbps/README.md

 and S3 respectively and both of these images are mapped to `boot-images` bucket of S3.
 DNS records are created and used for target node discovery from an initiator node during its boot.

-**Note:** Atleast one iSCSI target/server (worker node) should be active for the image projection or for any I/O's from iSCSI initiators/clients.
+**Note:** At least one iSCSI target/server (worker node) should be active for the image projection or for any I/O's from iSCSI initiators/clients.

 ### iSCSI target/server